Wieferich prime: History and search status

 In 2007–2016, a search for Wieferich primes was performed by the distributed computing project Wieferich@Home.
 In 2011–2017, another search was performed by the PrimeGrid project, although later the work done in this project was claimed wasted.
 While these projects reached search bounds above 1×10^17, neither of them reported any sustainable results.

-In 2020, PrimeGrid started another project that searches for Wieferich and Wall–Sun–Sun primes simultaneously.
-The new project uses checksums to enable independent double-checking of each subinterval, thus minimizing the risk of missing an instance because of faulty hardware.
+In 2020, PrimeGrid started another project that searched for Wieferich and Wall–Sun–Sun primes simultaneously.
+The new project used checksums to enable independent double-checking of each subinterval, thus minimizing the risk of missing an instance because of faulty hardware.
 The project ended in December 2022, definitely proving that a third Wieferich prime must exceed 264 (about 18×10^18).

 It has been conjectured (as for Wilson primes) that infinitely many Wieferich primes exist, and that the number of Wieferich primes below x is approximately log(log(x)), which is a heuristic result that follows from the plausible assumption that for a prime p, the (p − 1)-th degree roots of unity modulo p2 are uniformly distributed in the multiplicative group of integers modulo p2.